 EFI Technology specializes in electronic system design and software development for the aerospace & defence industry.
-Services include engine control systems, data recording equipment and custom software solutions.
+Services include engine control systems, data recording equipment, mil-spec sensors, wire harnesses and custom software solutions.

 An unmanned aerial vehicle (UAV), commonly known as a drone, is an unmanned aircraft system.

 The flight of UAV may be controlled with various kinds of autonomy : either by remote control from an operator, located on the ground or in another vehicle, or fully autonomously, by onboard computers.

 EFI Technology manufactures several ECU's specifically designed for both rotary and traditional engine powered UAV applications

 The R4 ECU is a compact lightweight ECU for UAV engines up to 4 cylinders.
 It can be fully integrated with the UAV flight control system via CAN bus and features failsafe system redundancy.

 Fury is a long-endurance, survivable Unmanned Aerial System that brings strategic capabilities to the tactical warfighter.